-Let’s face it.
-Your Fort Worth business cannot afford to handle a massive data leak.
+Let’s face it – your business in Fort Worth can’t afford a massive data leak.
 No business is equipped to handle such a disaster.
-Not only is it costly, it can also significantly cost you your customers’ loyalty.
+Not only is it costly, but it can also significantly cost you your customers’ loyalty.

 To ensure that sensitive information does not linger where it can easily be picked up by malicious parties, many companies have gone from simply clearing out data to physically destroying the entire hard drive.

 Does this sound a little drastic?
 Well, there are some real benefits to going this route.
 Here is what hard drive shredding may be the best option:

 Studies have shown that up to 78% of all wiped drives still contain accessible data.
 In the rapidly advancing world of data recovery, it is nice to know that there is one way to ensure that data can never be pieced together by even the craftiest of thieves.
 That is by shredding it all together.

 Hole punching and bending hard drives may be quicker methods, but they are far from foolproof.
 It’s too easy to leave a large chunk of data unchanged, and that little bit of data may be all someone needs to wreak havoc.

 With shredding, the hard drive is completely destroyed along with all the data it contains, making this method compliant with both HIPAA and NIST 800-88 regulations.
 What’s more, on-site shredding is one of the most secure forms of data destruction, because the process is so thorough.

 Take the Data Where It Can’t Be Found